mu-semtech/mu-javascript-template/README.md

   - `query(query) => Promise`: Function for sending queries to the triplestore
   - `update(query) => Promise`: Function for sending updates to the triplestore
   - `uuid()` => string: Generates a random UUID
+  - `errorHandler(err, req, res, next)`: [Error handling middleware function for Express](https://expressjs.com/en/guide/error-handling.html).
+It needs to be loaded at the end.
   - `sparql`: [Template tag](https://www.npmjs.com/package/sparql-client-2#using-the-sparql-template-tag) to create queries with interpolated values
   - `sparqlEscapeString(value) => string`: Function to escape a string in SPARQL
   - `sparqlEscapeUri(value) => string`: Function to escape a URI in SPARQL